konradkrawczyk/StructuralMapping/README.md

 (It was tested to work with version 3.1b).

 Otherwise it is supposed to work out of the box as described below.
-If it doesn't drop an email to konrad.krawczyk@stats.ox.ac.uk
+If it doesn't drop an email to konrad@proteincontact.org

 ## Install